PINKgeekPDX/VerseWatcher/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- PyQt5 for the GUI framework
-- Watchdog for file monitoring
-- The Star Citizen community
+- This app does not interfere with your game in any way.
+- It will not be flagged by anticheat as it is totally passive.